tomelsner/markdown-it-blocks/README.md

 Plugin for markdown-it that detects and outputs block level embeds such as videos and supports custom embed services.

-This project started is a fork of the [markdown-it-video](https://github.com/brianjgeiger/markdown-it-video) package but for the most part has been rewritten to behave as a block element rather than an inline one.
+This project started as a fork of the [markdown-it-video](https://github.com/brianjgeiger/markdown-it-video) package but for the most part has been rewritten to behave as a block element rather than an inline one.
 Implementation of embed services were separated and additional options have been added to control the output of the generated embed code.